DPI-WE/noticing-a-project-idea/content.md

 ![](assets/anyone-with-link.png)

-- Enter your `docs.google.com/spreadsheets` shared URL:
+- Did you create a project idea evaluation spreadsheet?
-- `docs.google.com/spreadsheets/d/id/edit?usp=sharing`
+- Yes
   - Great job!
-- any
+- No
+  - Please create an ideas spreadsheet using the template.
-  - Not quite.
-Make sure the URL looks like: `docs.google.com/spreadsheets` {: .free_text #project_ideas_spreadsheet title="Project Ideas Spreadsheet URL" points="1" answer="1" }
+{: .free_text #project_ideas_spreadsheet title="Project Ideas Spreadsheet URL" points="1" answer="1" }

 <div class="alert alert-danger mt-2">

-After you submit the URL here, return to Canvas and submit the URL again in the assignment "Noticing a Project Idea: Spreadsheet".
+Return to Canvas and submit the URL of your ideas spreadsheet in the assignment "Noticing a Project Idea: Spreadsheet".
 I recommend booking time with an instructor or TA to get more feedback on your ideas.

 </div>